G-don/Learning/README.md

 ##Current Projects

 Currently, I'm taking my first steps in React and learning the basics.
+I already experienced a bit of Redux as well.
+This week I will start something new with React.
+I'm doing a Spring Rest API.

 ##Next Projects